rocksyne/kinetics-dataset-downloader/README.md

 # Kinetics Dataset Downloader

-Kinetics-600 is a large-scale high-quality dataset of YouTube video URLs which include a diverse range of human focused actions.
+Kinetics-400/600/700 is a large-scale high-quality dataset of YouTube video URLs which include a diverse range of human focused actions.

 # Warn·ing!
 This work comes with no warranty!

-This script downloads the Kinetics-600 dataset according to author guidelines at https://arxiv.org/pdf/1808.01340.pdf.
-The original work is from https://deepmind.com/research/open-source/open-source-datasets/kinetics/.
+This script downloads the Kinetics-400, 600 or 700 dataset according to author guidelines at https://arxiv.org/pdf/1808.01340.pdf.
+The original work is from https://deepmind.com/research/open-source/kinetics.
 The original paper can be found at https://arxiv.org/pdf/1705.06950.pdf.
 This script downloads only ~10 second long clips using the provided youtube video ID.
-Some videos may be absent because they may have been taken off YouTube.
+Some videos may be absent because they may have been taken off YouTube or be restricted because of copyright issues.

 # Pre·req·ui·sites ( dependencies )